-Mr. Maddox presented Apex Engineering as the highest-ranking consulting firm that proposed on, and interviewed for the US10 Corridor Study through Dilworth.
-The study will analyze multimodal transportation needs along the corridor as well as context-sensitive features through the corridor.
+Mr. Maddox presented Apex Engineering as the highest-ranking consulting firm that proposed on and interviewed for the US10 Corridor Study through Dilworth.
+The study will analyze the flow of traffic, and multimodal transportation needs along the corridor as well as context-sensitive features and the potential for redevelopment of existing land uses throughout the corridor.